-The Marsupial Park is a native animal experience unlike any other in NSW, the 14-hectare park has free entry.
-Children can get close to kangaroos, wallabies, cockatoos and emus, spot the species in…
+The Marsupial Park is a native animal experience unlike any other in New South Wales, the 14-hectare park has free entry.
+Children can get close to kangaroos, wallabies, cockatoos and emus, spot the…

-The Marsupial Park is a native animal experience unlike any other in NSW, the 14-hectare park has free entry.
+The Marsupial Park is a native animal experience unlike any other in New South Wales, the 14-hectare park has free entry.
 Children can get close to kangaroos, wallabies, cockatoos and emus, spot the species in the free-flight aviary and hand-feed the Indian peacocks.

-Within the Marsupial Park is the community-built Adventure Playground which has two distinct areas: one for under-5s and another for over-5s.
+Within the Marsupial Park is the community-built Adventure Playground which has two distinct areas: one for under-fives and another for over-fivess.
 It encourages children to use their fine and gross motor skills – and of course, their imagination.
 There are barbecue facilities and bathrooms.

 The Adventure Playground combines two age-appropriate areas designed by Tamworth's children.
 Free gas barbecues are also available.

 Pure joy as you wake to the sunrise.
 Awe as you make it to the snowy peak.
 A sense of adventure as you motor across red plains.
 The relief of rejuvenation as you wade into an alpine stream.
 Connection as you taste native, fragrant leaves.
 A sense of belonging as you return to your favourite holiday house.
 Freedom as you dash into the waves.
 Discover the endless feelings a visit to NSW can inspire.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.